 What is the difference between food for puppies and food for adult dogs?

-The main difference between dog food for puppies and for adult dogs is the nutrient composition, which is specifically adapted to the respective life phases.
-Dog food for puppies, for example, contains significantly more calories, since active and healthy puppies burn almost twice as much energy as adult dogs.
+The main difference between dog food for puppies and adult dogs lies in the nutrient composition, which is specifically tailored to each life stage.
+Puppy dog food, for example, contains significantly more calories, as active and healthy puppies burn almost twice as much energy as adult dogs.

-A puppy is in an intensive growth phase in the first few months of its life and therefore has very specific nutritional requirements.
-Young dogs usually have their biggest growth spurt at the age of three to four months, but even after that, depending on the breed, further growth phases are not uncommon.
+A puppy goes through intensive growth phases in the first few months of its life and therefore has very specific nutritional requirements.
+Young dogs usually experience their biggest growth spurt between three and four months of age, but even after that, further growth phases are not uncommon, depending on the breed.

 In this overview you will find the most important nutritional needs of a puppy, which you should definitely pay attention to when choosing food: